 Deer’s sensibilities as someone who, like Beans, lived through the Oka crisis in her early adolescence, come alive in powerful scenes and remain one of the biggest takeaways of this feature.
 The protester’s attack on Beans’s car, for example, is an exercise in dread and brutality.
 Another moment – Beans’s sudden grasp and enjoyment of expletives – is subtler but no less emotionally impactful.

 This is a movie which occasionally slips into didactic and formulaic territory.
 It is centred on the protagonist’s point-of-view, and the the Oka crisis is a mere backdrop.
 This narrative decision may sacrifice some of the historical depth but allows for a refreshing female perspective to prevail.

 Beans’s relationship with rough girl April (Paulina Alexis), born out of a desire to adapt to a hostile environment, is a compelling portrait of female bonding.
 Her connection with her mother symbolises the struggle between wanting to be embraced and keeping her essence intact.
 Boys eventually step into the picture.
 It feels natural and does not affect the film’s Bechdel score.

 At one point, April proceeds to beat Beans up in order “to toughen her up”.
 The physical violence, however, is not the focus of the movie.
 It is the psychological violence of growing up in an indigenous community facing extinction will hit you like a ton of bricks.

-Beans has just premiered at the Toronto International Film Festival, which is taking place right now.
+Beans premiered at the Toronto International Film Festival, when this piece was originally written.
+Out in October in Raindance (in London).
 A memorable movie, even if it’s not without imperfections.